beckenrode/grab-it-by-the-pussy/README.md

 ### Usage

- - Visit any shopping site(Amazon, etc..) and the 'Grab it by the Pussy' button will automatically be replaced with a 'Grab it by the Pussy' button.
+ - Visit any shopping site(Amazon, etc..) and the 'Add to Cart' button will automatically be replaced with a 'Grab it by the Pussy' button.

 ### Development